EXP-00/IBSchool_notes/Theory_of_Knowledge/KnowledgeClaims.md

 **Note:** They often involve **belief, reasoning, or philosophical argument** rather than empirical evidence.

-**Ways to justify:**
+**Conditions to justify:**
-- Use **logical reasoning** and coherent arguments.
+- Logical and coherent reasoning
-- Identify and justify the **assumptions** being made.
+- Consistent assumptions
-- Consider philosophical arguments **for and against** the claim.
+- Strong philosophical arguments
-- Check whether the claim is **internally consistent**.
-- Consider whether alternative explanations are possible.
-- Recognise that empirical evidence may have **limited ability to confirm or reject** the claim.
+- Consideration of counterarguments

 ---